yellowtree/geoip-detect/readme.txt

 == Changelog ==

+= 3.0.5 =
+* FIX: AJAX mode: Using localStorage instead of Cookies for caching (as we hit the Cookie size limitation sometimes) *

 = 3.0.4 =
 * When an error occurs during the Cron update of the Maxmind database, it is now shown in the backend.
 * FIX: All times shown in the Admin backend now use the timezone set by Wordpress